darkresistace/Truedude/README.md

 Assign 3
 Module 4: Functions & Modules in Python =Functions & Modules in Python.py
-Using the Math Module for Calculations=to find a factorial.py
+Using the Math Module for Calculations=to find a factorial.py Assign 4
+Read file and handle error
+Write and Append data to a file